Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 #### Colour Scheme

 - I wanted to create a basic colour scheme for this site so the products would stand out to the users.
 I picked a marble image from postermywall to be the background image on all the pages on the site.
 This is a modern and on trend look for the site and does not take away from the products which was the main objective.
 The marble background is off white and a light shade of black.
 I wanted to keep this colour scheme throughout the site.
-The font throught the site is mainly black.
+The font throughout the site is mainly black.
 I was concerned that black and white can be quite bland, so wanted to ensure the site was catching to the eye at the same time so added pop of green and white for some of the buttons on the site.
 The colours were taken from bootstrap.

 #### Typography
 - I have used Lato throughtout the site.
-This font was stratgeically chosen as it is elligible in lowercase and uppercase.
+This font was stratgeically chosen as it is eligible in lowercase and uppercase.
 As the colouring on the site is quite simple, I wanted the font to reflect the same.

 #### Imagery
 - Due to the nature of the products I have had to rely on other retailer's products and modify them for use on my site.
 For the most part product images have come from [Zalando](https://www.zalando.ie/) and other online retailers (credited in the credits section).